HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 * Contributor targeted training: How to populate spreadsheets.
   - Delivery: **Q4 2018**
-* Requirements for imaging and scNucRNASeq metadata.
+* Requirements for imaging and scNuc-Seq metadata.
   - Delivery: **Q1 2019**
 * Requirements for ingest infrastructure self service phase; working with UX to develop a requirements set in order to deliver full-featured user interfaces to support spreadsheet based submissions.
   - Delivery: **Q2 2019**